 CSS is of the opinion that rigorous management of the service/benefit catalogue using benefit and quality criteria is both necessary and makes sense.
 Existing and new services should be examined in terms of their effectiveness, appropriateness and cost-effectiveness ('WZW criteria') by an independent body applying standardised and transparent procedures.
 All services that fail to satisfy the WZW criteria should be excluded from the service catalogue.
-Health technology assessments (HTAs) have been developed abroad for this very purpose and their systematic use is now being discussed in Switzerland.
-In future, the Federal Council intends to step up the systematic review of benefits paid under mandatory healthcare insurance.
-It is therefore putting the necessary structures in place at the Federal Office of Public Health (FOPH) and providing federal funding in the amount of CHF 10 million.
+The Federal Council wishes to strengthen the systematic review of services that are reimbursed under mandatory healthcare insurance and has created structures for systematic health technology assessments (HTAs) within the FOPH.
 Optimal implementation of HTAs will enable the OKP service and benefit catalogue to be managed in such a way that an assessment of the WZW criteria is noted for its uniform, systematic, transparent, scientific and evidence-based approach.
 When making a decision, the competent authorities will be unable to ignore corresponding recommendations without stating sufficient reasons.
 This will also promote transparency in the decision-making process.

-You can find further information on the topic of Mandatory services/benefits (HTA) in our publication on health policies "im dialog" 1/2017 (in German).
+You can find further information on the topic of mandatory services and HTAs in our publication on health policies "im dialog" 1/2017 and 1/2018 (in German).